feathr-ai/feathr/docs/how-to-guides/deploy-feathr-api-as-webapp.md

 ## Build and run locally
 ### Install
+__NOTE:__ You can run the following command in your local python environment or in your Azure Virtual machine.
 You can install dependencies through the requirements file
 ```bash
 $ pip install -r requirements.txt